FLAIROx/JaxMARL/README.md

 <h2 name="install" id="install">Installation </h2>

-Before installing, ensure you have the correct [JAX installation]((https://github.com/google/jax#installation)) for your hardware accelerator.
+Before installing, ensure you have the correct [JAX installation](https://github.com/google/jax#installation) for your hardware accelerator.
 JaxMARL can then be installed directly from PyPi:

 ```
 pip install jaxmarl  -- NOTE THIS DOES NOT WORK YET USE: pip install -e .
 ```
 We have tested JaxMARL on Python 3.8 and 3.9 (TODO 3.9).
-To run our test scripts, some additional dependencies are required (as some scripts compare against existing implementations), these can be installed with:
+To run our test scripts, some additional dependencies are required (for comparisons against existing implementations), these can be installed with:
 ```
 pip install jaxmarl[dev]
 ```